nlnwa/warchaeology/docs/content/contributing/_index.md

 ## Documentation

 Documentation is generated with [Hugo](https://gohugo.io/).
-A local installation is not needed unless you want to view generate documentation on localhost.
+A local installation is not needed unless you want to view generated documentation on localhost.

 Start a webserver serving documentation on [http://localhost:1313/](http://localhost:1313/)
 ``` sh